liske/htmail-view/README.md

 #### Use wmctrl wrapper (focus handling)

-The wrapper will save the window id of the currently focused window *before* html-view is launched.
-After html-view has been terminated it will try to restore the focused window.
+The wrapper will save the window id of the currently focused window **before** *htmail-view* is launched.
+After *htmail-view* has been terminated it will try to restore the focused window.

 `mailcap`